esroyo/land-and-crafts/src/data/projects/tobusa-shared-bench.md

 ---
 title: Tobusa shared bench
-description: "<span><strong>Tobusa bench, Arte Sella</strong> &mdash; <em>transforma restes de troncs d'arbres en seients i refugis per a la fauna, apilant-los amb forats mecanitzats per a insectes.</em></span>"
+description: "<span><strong>Tobusa bench, Arte Sella</strong> &mdash; <em>transforms tree trunk remains into seating and wildlife shelters, stacking them with machined holes for insects.</em></span>"
 coordinates: [46.00755007298914, 11.415301027103986]
 cover: ../../assets/projects/tobusa-bench-002.jpg
 ---

 ## Tobusa shared bench

-El banc Tobusa simbolitza un renaixement dels troncs d'arbres talats per la tempesta, que ara es converteixen en seients, llars per a petites plantacions i refugis per als habitants de l'ecosistema forestal local.
-La instal·lació està composta per troncs individuals apilats, que varien en mida, diàmetre (des de 80 mm fins a 450 mm) i alçada, que varia segons el nivell de solapament entre els troncs individuals.
-Alguns dels troncs més grans també es van mecanitzar en CNC per crear un patró geomètric regular de forats adequats per allotjar insectes que poblen la vegetació forestal de la Val di Sella.
+The Tobusa bench symbolizes a rebirth of tree trunks felled by the storm, which now become seats, homes for small plantations and shelters for the inhabitants of the local forest ecosystem.
+The installation is composed of individual stacked logs, varying in size, diameter (from 80 mm to 450 mm) and height, which varies according to the level of overlap between individual logs.
+Some of the larger logs were also CNC machined to create a regular geometric pattern of holes suitable for housing insects that populate the forest vegetation of Val di Sella.

 ### Material

-Troncs d'arbres talats per la tempesta Vaia en Triveneto (2018) i acer galvanitzat per als seients.
+Tree trunks felled by storm Vaia in Triveneto (2018) and galvanized steel for seating.

-### Disseny
+### Design

 [Satoko Shinohara](https://www.s-d-s.net/)

-### Fabricació
+### Manufacturing

 [D3Wood](https://www.d3wood.it/), [Nordzinc](https://www.nordzinc.com/en/)

-### Ubicació
+### Location

 Arte Sella, Villa Strobele, Borgo Valsugana (TN)